maranomynet/formatchange/README.md

 ## 2: Configure and initialize FormatChange

-FormatChange is a constructor, but is very forgiving about being called as a normal function.
+FormatChange is a constructor, but is very understanding about being called as a normal function.

 ```js
 var formatMonitor = new FormatChange();